djipco/luminoctopus/README.md

 #### Firmware

 If it has not already been installed, you will need to install the firmware on the Luminoctopus device.
-To do so, use the [Arduino IDE](https://www.arduino.cc/en/software/) to upload `firmware/Luminoctopus/Luminoctopus.ino` to the device.
+To do so, use the [Arduino IDE](https://www.arduino.cc/en/software/) to upload the `Luminoctopus.ino` sketch to the device (from the `firmware/Luminoctopus/` folder).

 > [!NOTE]
 > To update the formware on the Luminoctopus, you need to install the Teensy board extension (if